wrathematics/getPass/README.md

 In this case, the `getPass()` function wraps the **rstudioapi** function `askForPassword()`.

 #### Command Line
 Here, the input reader is custom.
 It has been tested successfully on Windows (in the "RTerm" session), Mac (in the terminal, not R.app which will not work!), and Linux.
+The maximum length for a password in this case is 200 characters.

 On Windows, the reader is just `_getch()`.
 On 'nix environments (Mac, Linux, ...), masking is made possible via `tcsetattr()`.
 Special handling for each is provided for handling ctrl+c and backspace.